Middleware Chain Architecture & Request Flow

 }

 Edge middleware parses Cookie headers to extract session identifiers.
 Enforce HttpOnly, Secure, and SameSite=Strict attributes to mitigate XSS and CSRF attacks.
-Do not store sensitive payloads in cookies; use opaque session IDs mapped to distributed KV stores.
+Do not store sensitive payloads in cookies; use opaque session IDs mapped to a distributed KV store.
+Reject abusive traffic at the perimeter before it reaches origin with the patterns in Rate Limiting and Abuse Prevention at the Edge.

-Parse cookies using new Headers(request.headers).get('Cookie')?.split(';').reduce(...).
-Avoid regex-heavy parsers; they introduce catastrophic backtracking risks.
+Avoid regex-heavy cookie parsers that introduce catastrophic backtracking risks.
 Validate cookie signatures using HMAC-SHA256 before trusting session state.

 Role-Based Access Control (RBAC) Routing